Uluru region guide

 Curtin Springs run workshops in their paper mill, showing how paper can be made from purely Australian Outback plants and grasses.
 There’s also Mount Conner, a huge monolith that appears to have been chopped off along the top.
 Curtin Springs run different walks in and around the station, taking in salt lakes, Mount Conner and the vast expanse of the one-million-acre property.
 The full moon walk under the Territory stars is a crowd pleaser.

-Best time to visit: There's a good chance of dry, sunny weather all year round.
-On average there are 5 days per year where the sky is overcast.
+There’s a good chance of dry, sunny weather all year round.
+On average there are 5 days per month every year where the sky is overcast.
 Rain trickling down Uluru is also an astonishing site, so there’s no bad time to visit.

-Safety: The Red Centre is a safe place to travel.
+The Red Centre is a safe place to travel.
 However, there are some precautions you should take.
-When driving, be sure to take enough water and petrol, while communication devices such as satellite phones are recommended.
+When driving, be sure to take enough water and petrol.
+Communication devices such as satellite phones are recommended to take.